JhonathaRicardo/InterferometryAnalysis_LIP/README.md

   - ***[Scaling Factor]*** Interferogram image scale in micrometers/pixel.
   - ***[Sigma - Gaussian filter]*** Pixel spread of the gaussian image filter.
 The initial Sigma depends on the image dimension, but can changed by the user.
   - ***[Gaussian Filter Position]*** This parameter is set automatically by the algorithm and this position defines which frequency will be used to apply the Inverse Fourier Transform and build the phase map of the plasma.
-Both the above parameters are defined in pixels.
+This parameter is given in pixels.
     > **Note**
-    > The algorithm set the frequency that generate a positive phase map.
-Users can change the filter position.
+    > The algorithm set the frequency that generate negative phase map.
+Because the refractive index of the plasma is less than 1.
+This is an intrinsic characteristic of plasmas, and which is considered in the calculations of the algorithm.

   - ***[Fringes Orientation]*** Definition of the interferogram fringes orientation (vertical or horizontal).
   - ***[Axisymmetric]*** Definition of the axis of symmetry (or axisymmetric) to apply the Inverse Abel Transform.
 The axisymmetric can be horizontal or vertical.
   - ***[Sigma - Gaussian Blur]*** Spread of the multidimensional gaussian image filter.
 The standard deviation of the gaussian filter ($\sigma$) defined by the user is equal for all axes.

 ### LIP Profile
-- ***[Stages]:*** Stages frame allows the visualization of each step of the algorithm.
+- ***[Stages]:*** Stages frame allows the visualization of each result of the algorithm.
-  - ***[Fourier Transform]*** This image is the 2D Fourier Transform of the interferogram.
-From this frequency map (Fig. 2.A), the software automatically selects the frequency that generates a positive phase-shift map.
-The selected frequency is marked by a red line over a pixels line (or column) identifying the ***[Gaussian Filter position]***.
+  - ***[Fourier Transform]*** This image is built from the Fourier Transform of the plasma interferogram.
+From this frequency map (Fig. 2.A), the software selects automatically the frequency that generates a positive phase-shift map.
+The selected frequency is marked with a red line over a pixels line (or column) identifying the ***[Gaussian Filter position]***. .
+If the ***[Gaussian Filter position]***.  is equal to zero, the software will set the new valor value automatically.
   > **Note**
-  >  If the ***[Gaussian Filter position]*** is equal to zero, the software will set the new valor automatically.
-The user can change this ***[Gaussian Filter position]*** manually.
+  >  The user can change this ***[Gaussian Filter position]*** manually.

-  - ***[Gaussian Filter]*** This image represents the Gaussian filter map applied to generate the phase map using the selected frequency (Fig. 2.B).
+  - ***[Gaussian Filter]*** This image is the Gaussian filter map applied to generate the phase map using the selected frequency (Fig. 2.B).

     |<img src = '/Images/Stages1and2.png' width="60%"> |
     |:--:|
     | *Fig. 2.
 Example of: (a) 2D frequency domain obtained by the interferogram Fourier Transform with the selected frequency to be filtered; (b) Gaussian filter to be applied on the selected frequency.* |

-From the next three steps, users have the option of viewing the 2D maps or 1D curves with standard deviation using the ***[Standard Deviation]*** checkbox.
+For the next three steps, users have the option of viewing the 2D maps or 1D curves with standard deviation using the ***[Standard Deviation]*** checkbox.

   - ***[Acc.
 Phase-shift]*** Accumulated phase-shift ($\Delta\phi$) of the plasma (in rad) recovered from the interferograms.